-November 14, 1889.
-Nellie Bly.
+Nellie Bly Raced around the world, starting on November 14, 1889.
 She was the original social media influencer and trendsetter.
 She was the stunt journalist who barged into Pulitzer’s offices at the New York World Newspaper with ideas for stories he could not resist.
 Then rule breaker Nellie Bly raced around the world.

 Her stories had everything we want in social media today: relevance, reach and resonance.
 She went undercover, wore disguises, faked accents and sometimes told lies.
 She did what was necessary to get her story.
-On this day in 1889, Nellie Bly also became a trailblazer.
+On this day in 1889, when Nellie Bly raced, she also became a trailblazer.

 Nellie Bly “held her breath until she turned blue” in the offices of her editors.
 She had been routinely writing front-page articles that had caused readership to surge.
 With her fan base growing, Bly was always searching for new ideas to top her own records.
 Restless and wanting something bigger, she had an idea that she believed would grip audiences around the world.